Anikkkkettt/MovieHub/README.md

 Copy this code and paste it in the index.html file to make your changes.
 Test it on your own system and then create a pull request.

+> **Note**
+> When adding a new card, prioritize saving your images in the /images folder for performance purposes.
+Please also use a recommended size of 688x1000 in JPG format.

 # Congratulations!

 Congratulations!
 You just made your first pull request and if it gets merged, you can view the changes you made live using the link provided above!